HOW IT WORKS

 - To what extent does the student possess a depth and strength of character that will serve to encourage, support, and empower those around him/her?

 The Act Six Community Selection Committees represent diverse and talented teams of community leaders who work with young people from across our region and from a wide range of backgrounds as well as those working to increase college access in our state.
 The committees represent the kind of diverse cadre of talented leaders that they are working to select.
-Members of this year’s selection committees are listed below.
+Members of the selection committees are listed below.